wandb/docs/docs/guides/launch/sweeps-on-launch.md

 </TabItem>
 <TabItem value="existing">

   It is also possible to resume a launch-sweep from a previously launched sweep.
-Although hyperparameters and the training job cannot be changed, scheduler-specific parameters (like `num_workers`) can be, as well as the queue it is pushed to.
+Although hyperparameters and the training job cannot be changed, scheduler-specific parameters can be, as well as the queue it is pushed to.

 :::info
 If the initial sweep used a training job with an alias like 'latest', resuming can lead to different results if the latest job version has been changed since the last run.